-Doctoral students are trained through a mentorship model, working closely with faculty on research.
+Doctoral students are trained through an apprenticeship model, working closely with faculty in their labs and on research.
 Students are expected to engage in research activities and scholarship throughout their graduate training, leading up to and culminating in the doctoral dissertation.
 Expertise is also acquired by participating in courses, seminars, and colloquia.
 Most students also gain experience with teaching through guest lectures and teaching assistantships.

 Prerequisites for Admission

 The Admissions page describes how to apply and the background needed for a competitive application.